khanghua1505/serverless-live-lambda/README.md

 ```

 This plugin uses AWS IoT over WebSocket to communicate between your local machine and the remote Lambda function.
 For large payloads, it places them into the S3 Serverless deployment bucket.
-The plugin must allow publishing
+To ensure the plugin operates without errors,
-and subscribing to AWS IoT Core and getting and putting S3 Serverless Deployment bucket.
+you need to assign the required permissions to the functions.

 The permissions look like this: